This job is sometimes referred to by alternative titles

 - considered competent to train horses.

-- New Zealand Thoroughbred Racing website - information on licensing
+- New Zealand Thoroughbred Racing website - apply for licensing

 - Harness Racing New Zealand website - information on training